 INTEREST RATE RISK-We utilize interest rate swaps in order to hedge a portion of our exposure to interest rate fluctuations.
 We do not intend to enter into derivative or interest rate transactions for speculative purposes.
 Our hedging decisions are determined based upon the facts and circumstances existing at the time of the hedge and may differ from our currently anticipated hedging strategy.
 Because we use derivative financial instruments to hedge against interest rate fluctuations, we may be exposed to both credit risk and market risk.
-Credit risk is the failure of the counterparty to perform under the terms of the derivative contract.
-If the fair value of a derivative contract is positive, the counterparty will owe us, which creates credit risk for us.
+Credit risk is the failure of the counterparty will ower us, which creates credit risk for us.
 If the fair value of a derivative contract is negative, we will owe the counterparty and, therefore, do not have credit risk.
 We seek to minimize the credit risk in derivative instruments by entering into transactions with high-quality counterparties.
 Market risk is the adverse effect on the value of a financial instrument that results from a change in interest rates.
 The market risk associated with interest-rate contracts is managed by establishing and monitoring parameters that limit the types and degree of market risk that may be undertaken.